noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam-policy-ref.md

 NumericLessThan
 String{NotEquals,Equals,Like}

-### Condition Keys
+### Condition Keys:will determine the appropriate value
-#### global condition keys
+#### global condition keys: not supported by all services
-# date format: YYYY-MM-DDTHH:MM:SSz
+aws:{Epoch,TokenIssue}Time # date format: YYYY-MM-DDTHH:MM:SSz
-aws:{Current,Epoch,TokenIssue}Time
-aws:CalledVia ordered list of services that made requests on behalf of a user aws:CalledVia{First,Last}
+aws:CurrentTime #  limit access to a certain period of time aws:CalledVia # ordered list of services that made requests on behalf of a user aws:CalledVia{First,Last}
 aws:MultiFactorAuth{Present,Age}
-aws:Principal{Account,Arn,OrgId,OrgPaths,Type,Tag}
-aws:Requested{Region}
-aws:RequestTag #  tag resources with only a specific key-value pair aws:Resource{Tag}
+aws:Principal{Account,OrgId,OrgPaths,Type,Tag}
+aws:PrincipalArn # the ARN for the principal making the request. aws:RequestedRegion aws:Referer
-aws:SecureTransport # ensure the request was made via SSL/TLS
+aws:RequestTag/SomeTagName # restrict resource tags to this tag with the optional values aws:ResourceTag aws:SecureTransport # ensure the request was made via SSL/TLS aws:Source{Account,Arn,Vpc,Vpce}
-aws:Source{Account,Arn,Ip,Vpc,Vpce}
-aws:TagKeys # keys without any values
-aws:User{Agent}
-aws:user{id,name}
+aws:SourceIp # the IP address range used by the requester. aws:TagKeys # checks the tags being used in the request aws:UserAgent aws:user{id,name}
 aws:ViaAWSService #  control access during a service-to-service call. aws:VpcSourceIp
 IpAddress

 #### iam condition keys
-iam:{AWSServiceName,PolicyARN}
-iam:AssociatedResourceArn # the ARN of the destination service resource that a role can be associated with iam:PassedToService # the service to which a role can be passed iam:PermissionsBoundary # value should be the arn of a specific policy iam:ResourceTag/tagName: someValue
+iam:AWSServiceName # control access for a specific service role iam:PolicyARN # control how users can apply AWS managed and customer managed policies iam:AssociatedResourceArn # the ARN of the destination service resource that a role can be associated with iam:PassedToService # the service to which a role can be passed iam:PermissionsBoundary # the specified policy is attached as a permissions boundary on the IAM principal resource. iam:ResourceTag/SomeTagName # checks the resource tag SomeTagName is attached to the resource iam:OrganizationsPolicyId #  provides the IAM entity access to specific SCPs
 #### sts condition keys
 sts:RoleSessionName